Data teams need a better knowledge management tool for their data knowledge

 This insight is a little unintuitive at first, but we believe it’s extremely important for a data discovery tool.
 Right now, all the curation and consumption for data discovery tools happen in the same dashboard.
 By doing this, existing tools are solving two problems poorly; they aren’t giving technical users a comprehensive way to curate knowledge and they aren’t giving data consumers an easy way to understand what they need to see.

-We’re building the infrastructure for Secoda in a way that separates the curation and consumption view, to make the best curation and consumption experiences.
+We’re built the infrastructure for Secoda in a way that separates the curation and consumption view, to make the best curation and consumption experiences.
 On the backend, customer support teams can use this tool to choose who can see which knowledge document and can curate the right information into the knowledge document.
 End users can see all knowledge documents that have been published in a clean and intuitive interface that is separate from the admin dashboard.

 We believe a similar approach would benefit the data discovery space greatly.
 Imagine a world where you could share specific analyses, tables, charts, and questions with specific functions of the organization by only making what you want viewable to show up in their feed.
 Creating this separation is going to change the way that employees find and understand data.
 We’re extremely excited to build this into the product as we continue to grow.